Margaret Cavendish, Duchess of Newcastle-upon-Tyne: Death

-She died in London, and was buried in Westminster Abbey on 7 January 1674.
+She died in London and was buried in Westminster Abbey on 7 January 1674.
 Her husband arranged for a monument, by the sculptor Grinling Gibbons, to be erected in the north transept of the abbey.
-The epitaph reads: "Her name was Margaret Lucas youngest daughter of Lord Lucas, earl of Colchester, a noble family, for all the brothers were valiant, and all the sisters virtuous".
+The epitaph reads: "Her name was Margaret Lucas youngest sister to the Lord Lucas of Colchester, a noble family, for all the brothers were valiant, and all the sisters virtuous."
 All the Brothers Were Valiant became the title of a novel and number of film adaptations in the early 20th century.

 Major works

 Poems and Fancies (1653)

-Poems and Fancies encompasses poems, epistles and some prose on topics that include natural philosophy, atoms, nature personified, macro/microcosms, other worlds, death, battle, hunting, love, honour and fame.
-Her poems at times take a dialogue form between such pairs as earth and darkness, an oak and a tree-cutter, melancholy and mirth, and peace and war.
+Poems and Fancies encompasses poems, epistles and some prose on topics that include natural philosophy, atoms, nature personified, macro/microcosms, other worlds, death, battle, hunting, love, honour, and fame.
+Her poems, at times, take a dialogue form between such pairs as earth and darkness, an oak and a tree-cutter, melancholy and mirth, and peace and war.
 As noted by Mistress Toppe, formerly Elizabeth Chaplain and Cavendish's maid, Cavendish's writings took the form of poetical fiction, moral instruction, philosophical opinion, dialogue, discourses and poetical romances.
 Poems and Fancies included The Animal Parliament, a prose piece consisting largely of speeches and letters.
 The collection concludes with her thoughts on her writing and an advertisement for one of her future publications.

 Authorial intent

 Cavendish concluded the collection by stating she was aware that she did not write elegantly and that her phrasing and placement of words could be criticised.
 She said she had difficulty creating rhymes that could communicate her intended meaning.
 In short, Cavendish stated that she strove for meaning at the expense of elegance, her aim being to communicate ideas.
-She also noted that she expected her work to be criticised for not being useful, but she wrote not to instruct her readers in the arts, sciences or divinity, but to pass her time, asserting that she made better use of her time than many others.
+She also noted that she expected her work to be criticised for not being useful, but she wrote not to instruct her readers in the arts, sciences, or divinity, but to pass her time, asserting that she made better use of her time than many others.
 Cavendish returned to these points in her epistles and poems.

 Epistle dedicatory

-Cavendish, like authors such as Aphra Behn and William Wordsworth, stated her intended audience, writing purpose and philosophy in prefaces, prologues, epilogues and epistles.
-Her several epistle dedications for Poems and Fancies often sought to justify writing at a time when women writers were not encouraged and in terms of her subject choice.
-She instructed readers in how to read and respond to her poetry, most often by inviting praise from supporters and requesting silence from those unaffected by her work.
+Cavendish, like authors such as Aphra Behn and William Wordsworth, stated her intended audience, writing purpose and philosophy in prefaces, prologues, epilogues, and epistles.
+Her several epistle dedications for Poems and Fancies often sought to justify writing at a time when women writers were not encouraged in terms of subject choice.
+She instructed readers on how to read and respond to her poetry, most often by inviting praise from supporters and requesting silence from those unaffected by her work.
 Cavendish commonly used the epistles to admit and excuse potential weaknesses in her writing.
 They were directed at specific audiences and varied accordingly.